aroty97/myconfig/themes/colorThemes/README.txt

 For every theme I implement, I will create one version for Truecolor support, and one version for 8-color support (for the tty) (no 8-bit color support or any other existing in-between format).
 I will thus simply have to detect if the VT is a tty to select corresponding theme version.

 Every theme will be composed of maximum 16 tones which form what is called a color palette (see wikipedia : palette (computing)), from which everything displayed will be taken.
+The total number of used colors for text (foreground, comment and accent tones) must not exceed 8 (otherwise there may be some problem with sent ASCII codes).
 E.g. : 1 tone for background, 1 tone for current line, 1 tone for selection, 1 tone for foreground (text), 1 tone for comment (i.e. 4 content tones), and the rest for accent tones.

 To interact with the VT to change the colors, I will need to use what are called ANSI escape sequences/codes (embedded in input text commands to talk to the terminal directly, I have starred a gitHub talking about it).